Here he goes again… Talking about Mount Taranaki.

-Being loud and obnoxious—Just why?
-This isn’t a bar, this isn’t Time Square or some other equally busy and noisy area, nor is this your home… This is a beautiful natural spot where people want to enjoy, and not here your tipsy cackles, your mate’s name being bellowed from a kilometer away nor your wanker shouts reverberating through the hillsides — Dick move.
+Being Loud and Obnoxious—Just why?
+This isn’t a bar, this isn’t Time Square or some other equally busy and noisy area, nor is this your home… This is a beautiful natural spot where people want to enjoy, and not hear your tipsy cackles, your mate’s name being bellowed from a kilometer away nor your wanker shouts reverberating through the hillsides — Dick move.

 Unfortunately, some dick people are coming to this spot but hey, we still had a good time!
 Just don’t be a dick yourself, in case you were planning on doing any of the above… DON’T.

 Anyway, sunset and sunrise are a must here, and will undoubtedly blow you away.
 The hut is decent enough and provides views of the coastline but otherwise doesn’t have much of a view unlike some of the other huts I’ve been to.
 The main star is that reflective tarn.

 RELATED: Want to know about the huts I’ve done?
 Check out my French Ridge Hut and Mueller Hut posts